SchoolOfCode/national-project-week-room-17-leanne-karen-reece-ahammed/bootcampers.md

 All results displaying.
 Extra feature - login page.

+Complete the CSS for the second page and add the button to go back home. <<< work out how to do a pie chart (and back up plan) link the range input - find out how to get the data find out how to display percentages from our workshop quiz.

 How client can feed data into database
 Searching for pages based on week or topic.